sbalmt/xcheme/documents/directives.md

 alias node <IDENTITY> IDENTIFIER as EXPRESSION;
 ```

-> Try the syntax form without an identity as well.
+> Try as well the syntax without an identity.

-Unlike the common _token_ or _node_ directive, an _alias_ directive should be referenced by a common directive to take effect.
-And by talking about references, let's see how to manage references in the next steps.
+Unlike the common _token_ or _node_ directive, an _alias_ directive must be referenced by a non aliased directive to take effect.
+And talking about references, let's see how to manage references in the next steps.

-## Notes

-Something you must consider when writing your parser is the order of the declarations, for example, no matter where a _skip_ directive is placed, _skip_ directives always performs first.
-See below the expected behavior for each directive type.

-#### Skip directives

-Perform in the lexer step and before everything.
-For multiple _skip_ directives, the second one performs after the first one and so on.

-#### Token directives

-Performs in the lexer step, after all the _skip_ directives and before all the _node_ directives.
-For multiple _token_ directives, the second one performs after the first one and so on.

-#### Node directives

-Performs in the parsing step, after all the _skip_ and _token_ directives.
-For multiple _node_ directives, the second one performs after the first one and so on.

-#### Alias directives

-Follow the _token_ or _node_ considerations and performs according to the reference order.

 ## Next steps